brendon-wong/hello-world-html/README.md

 # hello-world-html

-This repository contains the bare minimum necessary to deploy frontend code with Github Pages.
+This repository was created to test what minimum HTML structure is needed before index.html can be deployed with Github Pages.